I

 Large chargers on small batteries may also need a shorter cycle.

-In addition to the three stage profiles, we also provide a single stage profile for gel batteries having critical voltage limits, or starting
+In addition to the three stage profiles, we also provide a single stage constant voltage profile for gel batteries having critical voltage

 Will using the wrong profile setting harm my batteries?